-Our business model is to commercialize our product candidates in the United States and generally to seek future collaboration arrangements with pharmaceutical or biotechnology companies for the development or commercialization of our product candidates in the rest of the world.
+Our business model is to commercialize our product candidates in the United States and generally to seek future collaboration arrangements with pharmaceutical or biotechnology companies, or academic institutions, for the development or commercialization of our product candidates in the rest of the world.
+For example, in December 2017 we entered into a research collaboration agreement with Duke University for the conduct of a Phase 2 clinical trial of AXS-05 for smoking cessation treatment.
 We currently have not entered into any sub-license agreements.
-Our future collaboration arrangements may not be successful, and the success of them will depend heavily on the efforts and activities of our collaborators.
+Our current and future collaboration arrangements may not be successful, and the success of them will depend heavily on the efforts and activities of our collaborators.
 Collaborators generally have significant discretion in determining the efforts and resources that they will apply to these collaboration arrangements.
-Disagreements between parties to a collaboration arrangement regarding clinical development and commercialization matters can lead to delays in the development process or commercializing the applicable product candidate and, in some cases, termination of the collaboration arrangements can be difficult to resolve if neither of the parties has final decision making authority.
+For clinical trials of our product candidates being conducted by our collaborators, for example the Phase 2 clinical trial of AXS-05 for smoking cessation in collaboration with Duke University, we rely on timeline estimates provided by our collaborators for these trials.
+Such timeline estimates may differ materially from actual trial completion dates.
+Disagreements between parties to a collaboration arrangement regarding clinical development and commercialization matters can lead to delays in the development process or commercializing the applicable product candidate and, in some cases, termination of the collaboration arrangement.
+These disagreements can be difficult to resolve if neither of the parties has final decision making authority.